 The Robusta bean is slightly smaller and has a straight cut.

-The “diva” among beans is much more demanding.
+The “diva” of the beans is much more demanding.
 The Arabica plant can only thrive under high soil and climate conditions.
 As a “highland coffee” it also requires altitudes of at least 1000 meters.
 All of this makes it a demanding and less productive plant.

-But does that also make the Arabica plant a taste winner?
-Next, let's take a look at what makes the beans different in terms of their ingredients.
+But that also makes the Arabica plant a taste winner?
+Next, let's take a look at what differentiates the beans in their ingredients.

 A look inside the beans reveals further differences.
 The caffeine content of the Robusta bean is twice as high, making it the more popular bean for making espresso.
-The lower oil content also makes Robusta the first choice when it comes to espresso.
-It ensures the beautiful, stable crema that we all want.
+The lower oil content also makes Robusta the first choice for espresso.
+It provides the beautiful, stable crema that we all want.

 The Arabica bean also performs better in terms of acidity.
 The chlorogenic acid content is only half as high.
-The acidity is the reason why we sometimes have the feeling that coffee “hits us on the stomach”.
+The acidity is the reason why we sometimes feel like coffee “hits us on the stomach”.
 But don't worry: thanks to the high-quality and gentle roasting that we use , the chlorogenic acid content can be significantly reduced.

 Recommendation: Particularly low-acid coffee